Working hours management best practices

 - In case 2, if contradicting special occasions have been defined on the same day, the runtime priority will be as follows:

-First priority: Not working occasion
+Priority: Not working occasion

 Second priority: Working occasion